Anglo-Italian Cup

 The Anglo-Italian Cup (Coppa Anglo-Italiana, also known as the Anglo-Italian Inter-League Clubs Competition and from 1976 to 1986 as the Alitalia Challenge Cup, Talbot Challenge Cup or Gigi Peronace Memorial) was a European football competition.

 The competition was played intermittently between 1970 and 1996 between clubs from England and Italy.
 It was founded by Gigi Peronace, following the two-team Anglo-Italian League Cup in 1969.
 The initial Anglo-Italian Cup was played as an annual tournament from 1970 to 1973.
 The first final was abandoned early due to violence, with Swindon Town declared the winners.
-During its time the tournament had a reputation for violence between fans, and also between players on the pitch. but it returned as a semi-professional tournament from 1976 before it was abolished again in 1986.
+During its time the tournament had a reputation for violence between fans, and also between players on the pitch.
+It returned as a semi-professional tournament from 1976 before it was abolished again in 1986.

 In 1992, the Anglo-Italian Cup was re-established as a professional cup for second-tier clubs – it replaced the English Full Members Cup.
 The Italian representatives were Serie B teams.
 This version of the Cup ran for four seasons, until 1996, before being discontinued due to fixture congestion.
 The trophy was a 22 in high gold loving cup mounted on a wooden plinth.